Validation of Modern JSON Schema: Formalization and Complexity: Formalizing JSON Schema syntax

-A $\qdid : \key{absURI}$ keyword at the top-level of a schema object $S_{\ensuremath{id}}$ that is nested inside a {\JS} document $S$ indicates that the schema object $S_{\ensuremath{id}}$ is a separate resource, identified by $\key{absURI}$, that is embedded inside the document $S$ but is otherwise independent.\footnote{ When the $\qdid : \key{absURI}$ keyword is found in an object that is not interpreted as a schema, for example inside an unknown keyword or a non validation keyword such as $\qdefault$, then it has no special meaning.
-The set of positions that are interpreted as schemas is defined by the grammar presented in Section \ref{sec:normalizedsyntax}.} Embedded resources are an important feature, since they allow the distribution of different resources with just one file, but they present some problems when they are nested inside arbitrary keywords, and when a reference crosses the boundaries between resources, as does $\qdref: \qkw{\#/properties/foo/items}$ in Figure \ref{fig:embedded}, line 3 (see also Section 9.2.1 of the specifications \citep{specs2020}).
+A $\qdid : \key{absURI}$ keyword at the top-level of a schema object $S_{\ensuremath{id}}$ that is nested inside a {\JS} document $S$ indicates that the schema object $S_{\ensuremath{id}}$ is a separate resource, identified by $\key{absURI}$, that is embedded inside the document $S$ but is otherwise independent.\hide{\footnote{ When the $\qdid : \key{absURI}$ keyword is found in an object that is not interpreted as a schema, for example inside an unknown keyword or a non validation keyword such as $\qdefault$, then it has no special meaning.
+The set of positions that are interpreted as schemas is defined by the grammar presented in Section \ref{sec:normalizedsyntax}.}} Embedded resources are an important feature, since they allow the distribution of different resources with just one file, but present some problems when they are nested inside arbitrary keywords, and when a reference crosses the boundaries between resources, as does $\qdref: \qkw{http://mjs.ex/top\#/properties/foo/items}$ in Figure \ref{fig:embedded}, line~3 (see also Section 9.2.1 of the specifications \citep{specs2020}) (a fragment identifier following \qkw{\#} may be either an anchor, as in the previous examples, or a JSON path, as in this case).